Willkommen zu Nizhoni Ranch Gallery!

-This particular natural dyed palette of colors was only available at Bosque Redondo and Fort Wingate during this time frame.
+This particular natural dyed with palette of colors including cochineal that was only available at Bosque Redondo and Fort Wingate during this time frame.

 This JB Moore Crystal weaving was created using plate VIII.
 Hand spun, hand carded Native wool, with aniline dye and indigo.

 JB Moore Crystal

 Learn more about JB Moore style of weavings

 Contact us for more information, pricing or to order – s...